 3. Installation is complete.
+Many M.2 Key-E Socket 1 WiFi/BT cards require the connection of antennas; please refer to the installation instructions for your M.2 Key-E Socket 1 device for further instructions.
 You can now resume installation of components, or install the motherboard into your chassis.